tamboto2000/jsonextract/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/tamboto2000/jsonextract.svg)](https://pkg.go.dev/github.com/tamboto2000/jsonextract/v3)

-Package jsonextract is a library for extracting JSON from a given source, such as string, bytes, file, and io.Reader, providing methods for editing and evaluating json values
+Package jsonextract is a library for extracting JSON from a given source, such as string, bytes, file, and io.Reader, providing methods for editing and evaluating json values.
+One of the cases to use this library is to extract all json strings in a scraped HTML page

 ### Installation
 JSONExtract require Go v1.14 or higher